moritzmadern/BulkRNAseqAnalysis_from_countMatrix/README.md

+## Things to Note:

+- Please note that for the sake of automatization, this workflow only allows for simple contrasts via DESeq2.
+In other words, the workflow supports only simple pairwise group comparisons (i.e., H0: group A average - group B average = 0) while accounting for batch effects.
+For more complex contrasts with multiple factors and interaction effects, the code needs to be modified accordingly.

 ## Acknowledgements

 - The demo dataset was kindly provided by Lisa Sandner and Nicole Boucheron from the Institute of Immunology (IFI), Medical University of Vienna.
 The data is from a bulk RNAseq experiment of Rinl KO vs WT in naive and effector CD4+ T-cells, and has been published as part of a larger project (PMID: 37703004).